Welcome

 • The Heavy Photon Search (spokesperson: Holtrop) searches for a new gauge boson –the heavy photon– as a potential particle in a hidden sector that could also contain the Dark Matter.

-• The Isospin SRC experiment (spokesperson: Solvignon, Slifer) used a tritium target to probe how short-range correlations between nucleons affect the structure of nuclei.
+• The Isospin SRC experiment (spokesperson: Solvignon) used a tritium target to probe how short-range correlations between nucleons affect the structure of nuclei.

 UNH Physics Colloquium – Friday September 29